DanielDaCosta/lambda-module/README.md

 This is a short version of a terraform lambda module with some naming structure and patterns, used in order to give more scalability.
 The code was base on the following repository: [terraform-aws-module](https://github.com/terraform-aws-modules/terraform-aws-lambda) developed by Terraform AWS modules.

-Check more on the following [Medium Post](https://medium.com/@danieldacosta_75030/automating-lambda-modules-deployment-with-gitlab-ci-b34cc58a7ac0).
+Check more on the following [Automating Lambda Modules Deployment With Gitlab-CI](https://medium.com/@danieldacosta_75030/automating-lambda-modules-deployment-with-gitlab-ci-b34cc58a7ac0).

 ## Usage